ashraf9568/The-Last-Of-Us/README.md

 ### 💔 **"The Last Letter"**

-In a quiet town, where the sunsets painted the sky with gold and crimson, **Ayaan** and **Sara** lived a love story that many envied.
+In a quiet town Hasanpur, where the sunsets painted the sky with gold and crimson, **Mohd Ashraf Rehman** and **Sara Parveen** lived a love story that many envied.
 Their laughter echoed through coffee shops, and their dreams were sketched across late-night conversations.

 They met on a rainy afternoon, both seeking shelter under the same awning.
-Ayaan, with his quiet charm, and Sara, whose laughter could light up any room, seemed destined for each other. **For years, they were inseparable.**
+Ashraf, with his quiet charm, and Sara, whose laughter could light up any room, seemed destined for each other. **For years, they were inseparable.**

 But sometimes, love isn’t enough.

 As time passed, **life’s cruel unpredictability crept in**.
-Ayaan received a job offer abroad—a dream he had worked for all his life.
-Sara, tied to her family and her mother’s failing health, couldn’t leave.
+Ashraf received a job offer abroad—a dream he had worked for all his life.
+Parveen, tied to her family and her mother’s failing health, couldn’t leave.
 They promised they would find a way.

 But **distance changes things**.
 The calls became fewer.
 The texts turned cold.
 Misunderstandings grew like walls between them.
 They stopped sharing their days, their thoughts, their fears.

-And then, **one evening**, a letter arrived at Sara’s doorstep.
+And then, **one evening**, a letter arrived at Parveen’s doorstep.

 ---

-> **“My dearest Sara,**
+> **“My dearest Sara Parveen,**
 >
 > I thought distance wouldn’t matter.
 I believed that love, our love, would conquer it.
 But some nights here, in this new city, I feel like I’ve been running after dreams I no longer recognize.
 >